 Stroke is a disease that affects the arteries traveling to, and within, the brain.
 It is the fifth leading cause of death and a leading cause of disability in the United States.

 A stroke occurs when a blood vessel that carries oxygen and nutrients to the brain is either blocked by a clot or bursts (ruptures).
-When that happens, part of the brain cannot get the blood and oxygen it needs, so it and brain cells die.
+When that happens, part of the brain cannot get the blood and oxygen it needs, so brain cells die.

 Anyone can have a stroke at any age, but the chance of having a stroke increases if you have certain risk factors.
 Some risk factors for stroke can be changed or managed, while others can’t.